• Recipes

 • Remove from the heat, pour over egg yolks and milk mixture, and mix together well, then put the bowl over a bowl with cold water and let it chill completely.

-• Carefully fold the beaten whites into the cold lemon cream, until combined.
+• Remove the bowl with the cold lemon mixture from the cold water.
+Carefully fold the beaten whites into the cold lemon cream until combined.

-• Add the double cream to a bowl and whisk until softly thickened around 4 minutes.
+• Add the double cream to a bowl and whisk until softly thickened, around 4 minutes.

-• Pour into the prepared dish and refrigerate for at least 4 hours or until set.
+• Fold the whipped cream into the lemon mixture until combined.
+Pour into the prepared dish and refrigerate for at least 4 hours or until set.

 • Carefully remove the aluminum foil collar from around the soufflé and decorate it with berries and mint leaves.